nosqlbench/nosqlbench/adapter-cqld4/src/main/resources/cqld4.md

 in the driver profile to achieve the same effect.
 As stated above, it is highly recommended that driver settings be captured in a configuration file and set with `driverconfig=<file>.json`

+## Statement Forms

+The CQLd4 driver supports idiomatic usage of all the main statement APIs within the native Java driver.
+The syntax for specifying these types is simplified as well, using only a single `type` field which allows values of simple, prepared, raw, gremlin, fluent, and so on.
+The previous form of specifing `type: cql` and optional modifiers like `prepared` and `parameterized` is deprecated now, sinces all the forms are explicitly supported by a well-defined type name.

+The previous form will work, but you will get a warning, as these should be deprecated going forward.
+It is best to use the forms in the examples below.
+The defaults and field names for the classic form have not changed.

+## CQLd4 Op Template Examples

+    ops:

+      # prepared statement
+      # allows for parameterization via bindings, and uses prepared statements internally
+      example-prepared-cql-stmt:
+        prepared: |
+         select one, two from buckle.myshoe where ...

+      # prepared statement (verbose form)
+      example-prepared-cql-stmt-verbose:
+        type: prepared
+        stmt: |
+          select one, two from buckle.myshoe where ...

+      # simple statement
+      # allows for parameterization via bindings, but does not use prepared statements internally
+      example-simple-cql-stmt:
+        simple: |
+         select three, four from knock.onthedoor where ...

+      # raw statement
+      # pre-renders the statement into a string, with no driver-supervised parameterization
+      # useful for testing variant DDL where some fields are not parameterizable
+      # NOTE: the raw form does its best to quote non-literals where needed, but you may
+      # have to inject single or double quotes in special cases.
+      example-raw-cql-stmt:
+        raw: |
+         create table if not exist {ksname}.{tblname} ...

+      # gremlin statement using the fluent API, as it would be written in a client application
+      example-fluent-graph-stmt:
+        fluent: >-
+          g.V().hasLabel("device").has("deviceid", UUID.fromString({deviceid}))

+      # gremlin statement using string API (not recommended)
+      example-raw-gremlin-stmt:
+        gremlin: >-
+          g.V().hasLabel("device").has("deviceid", UUID.fromString('{deviceid})')

+## Driver Cache

+Like all driver adapters, the CQLd4 driver has the ability to use multiple low-level driver instances for the purposes of advanced testing.
+To take advantage of this, simply set a `space` parameter in your op templates, with a dynamic value.

+__WARNING__: If you use the driver cache feature, be aware that creating a large number of driver instances will be very expensive.
+Generally driver instances are meant to be initialized and then shared throughout the life-cycle of an application process.